oaramirez89/hangman-server/README.md

 1. Clone this repo to your local desktop / laptop
 2. Maven build: clean package
-3. Start server as follows: java -jar target/hangman-server-0.0.1-SNAPSHOT.jar
+3. Start server as follows:
+`
+java -jar target/hangman-server-0.0.1-SNAPSHOT.jar
+`

+Make sure you are in the hangman-server/hangman-server directory when starting server.

 Once server is started use Postman or curl to test as follows.